jeffc222/Chronic_Condition_Trends_BRFSS_Project/README.md

 ### Dashboard Development (Tableau)
 An interactive dashboard was built in Tableau to help stakeholders explore state-level trends.
 The dashboard includes:
-* Built interactive line charts to visualize decade-long condition trends
+* Built interactive line charts showing condition-specific changes over time
-* Integrated a dashed reference line to benchmark each trend against the **five-state average**
+* Added a dashed reference line to benchmark each trend against the **five-state average**
 * Enabled unified filtering by state across all charts for seamless comparison
-* Included clean tooltips showing year, state, and prevalence for clarity
+* Displayed clean tooltips showing the year, state, and prevalence values

 ## Visualizations
-The Tableau dashboard illustrates decade-long trends in chronic conditions across five high-population states.
-Each condition is displayed in a side-by-side line chart, with a single dropdown filter that dynamically updates all charts and allows quick, consistent comparison across indicators.
-A constant dashed line provides the five-state average as a visual benchmark.
+The Tableau dashboard illustrates decade-long trends in chronic conditions across the five most populous U.S. states.
+Each condition is displayed in a side-by-side line chart, with a unified dropdown filter that updates all charts simultaneously.
+A dashed reference line shows the five-state average as a benchmark.

 **Interactive Dashboard**
 Explore trends by selecting a state using the filter at the top of the dashboard.
 Each line chart updates to reflect that state's trajectory over time.